 How to get around on your Joshua Tree day trip

-There are two main park roads that will get you almost anywhere you need to go on this one day in Joshua Tree itinerary: Park Boulevard, which runs from the West Entrance, near the town of Joshua Tree, to the North Entrance, near Twentynine Palms; and Pinto Basin Road, which runs north-south from the park’s South Entrance and connects to Park Boulevard in the north.
+There are two main park roads that will get you to all the highlights when visiting Joshua Tree in a day, making it super easy to get around (unlike in Olympic National Park).
+Park Boulevard runs from the West Entrance, near the town of Joshua Tree, to the North Entrance, near Twentynine Palms.
+Pinto Basin Road, which runs north-south from the park’s South Entrance and connects to Park Boulevard in the north.